Let’s be honest, the world is changing, the novel Coronavirus had a huge impact on people and businesses worldwide.

 If neither of these approaches are feasible for your business, now is a great time to get ahead.
 There might not be much you can do about your current situation, but that doesn’t mean you can’t prepare for the future.

-The world of ecommerce is changing.
-Your customers are changing.
+The world of ecommerce has changed.
+And your customers are changing.
 That change isn’t going to go away!.

 If you aren’t in either of the situations mentioned above, you’re in a great spot to ramp up your digital presence and marketing.
 Your audience is active online and, with many of your competitors unable to effectively advertise, it’s a great time to run ads.